biotope/biotope-element/docs/component.md

 ```

 ### defaultProps
-To give your props a default value you can set the `defaultProps` property of the component:
+To give your props a default value you can set the `defaultProps` property of the component.

+If you're using typescript (or @babel/plugin-proposal-class-properties for example), you can also
+declare `defaultProps` as a property of your class - you can see an example of this commented below.

 ```javascript
 import Component from '@biotope/element';